Multiple currencies (BL/DST)

 You can imply in this situation that at least some of the items you are selling are stocked in warehouses in different countries, and the sell price of these items is based on your cost in the local currency.

-In this situation, you need to establish base prices for these items in multiple currencies:
+In this situation, you must establish base prices for these items in multiple currencies:

 A customer in France orders 10 FR-44PE items.
 This is the pricing for the item: